anishjha93/zerocode-wiki/What-is-Zerocode-Testing.md

 ```

 #### VERIFICATIONS
+`Verifications` and `Assertions` are used for the same purpose where,
++ `verifications` is very common as well as easily understandable and
++ `assertions` is slightly technical.

 For REST services, we need to put the expected response with response _Status_, _Headers_ and _Body_ payload.